 ‘It is PRT raining (I guess).’

-Discourse particles like wohl organize the discourse by conveying the epistemic states of both the speaker and the hearer.
-In our case, the particle wohl articulates that the speaker merely assumes that the propositional content is true, and thus wohl lexically encodes weakened speaker commitment.
+Discourse particles like wohl organize the discourse by conveying the epistemic states of both the speaker and the listener.
+In our case, the particle wohl communicates that the speaker merely assumes that the propositional content is true, and thus wohl lexically encodes weakened speaker commitment.

 In our series of experiments below, we restrict ourselves to the epistemic/evidential words in English and German that are given in (1) and (2).
-Thereby, we hope to provide a focused set of experimental studies on the expression of speaker commitment that can be seen as an articulated road map for experimental work in this domain and on more evidential devices in the future.
+In doing so, we hope to provide a focused set of experimental studies on the expression of speaker commitment that can be seen as an articulated road map for future experimental work in this domain.
 We are aware that our choice of evidential devices is to some extent arbitrary and represents only a very small portion of cross-linguistic options to express different degrees of speaker commitment.
-However, in the next two sections we will clarify why we chose these particular devices in English and German.
+However, in the next two sections, we will clarify why we chose these particular devices in English and German.
 We will point out to what extent experimental data on these particular devices might be interesting for claims and controversies that can be found in the current theoretical literature, and we will argue that our experiments on different degrees of speaker commitment in the domain of these evidential devices address obvious blind spots in the theoretical debates.

 1.1 Issue I: Evidential circumstances for using epistemic must

-The reading of must in (1d) above has puzzled linguistic theory for a long time already because must serves as a strong modal of necessity and its interpretation in terms of speaker commitment should thus not be weaker than the plain statement without a modal given in (1a); see Karttunen (1972) and subsequent work.
+The weak reading of must in (1d) above has puzzled linguistic theory for a long time already.
+Must serves as a strong modal of necessity, so its interpretation regarding speaker commitment should not be weaker than the plain statement without a modal in (1a); see Karttunen (1972) and subsequent work.
 More formally, if we assume a quantificational treatment of modality, necessity modals like must correspond to universal quantifiers over possible worlds (e.g., Kratzer 1991).
 The necessity modals assert that in every (relevant) possible world, the proposition p holds.
 Accordingly, epistemic must in (1d) should assert that in every world compatible with the speaker’s knowledge, it is raining.
 Given that knowledge corresponds to justified true belief (i.e., that which is known cannot be otherwise), from (1d) it necessarily follows that it is raining (i.e., it is not possible that it is not raining).
 At issue, then, is the failed inference from (1d) to (1a): how could must p not entail p?
 If it is necessarily raining, then surely it is raining.
 However, it appears that talking about what is necessarily the case commits speakers to less than does talking about what is actually the case.

 To account for this puzzle, several different approaches have been proposed.
-One prominent account is the work on epistemic must by von Fintel & Gillies (2010, 2016).
-They propose a two-part theory by arguing that the necessity modal must stays ‘strong’ in that must p still entails p, while, at the same time, must includes a lexical presupposition according to which p is known as a result of an indirect inference.
-Let us briefly illustrate this conception.
+One prominent account is the two-part theory of epistemic must from von Fintel & Gillies (2010, 2016).
+The authors propose that the necessity modal must indeed stays ‘strong’, with must p entailing p.
+At the same time, must introduces a lexical presupposition according to which p is known as a result of indirect inference.
+Let us briefly illustrate this idea.

-In their approach, von Fintel & Gillies (2010) object to the claim that must statements like (3a) are ‘weaker’ than those made by the prejacent (3b):
+Von Fintel & Gillies (2010) object to the claim that must statements like (3a) are ‘weaker’ than those made by the prejacent alone, (3b):

 (3) a.
 It must be raining.